Peninsula Pathology Network newsletter

 Using a low‑energy chemical disinfection process, the pilot shows how regulated lab waste can be safely treated and converted into clean polymer material.
 This can then be remanufactured into new products.

 The work addresses a significant sustainability challenge in healthcare, where high‑quality plastics are widely used but typically incinerated or sent to landfill.
 By enabling these materials to be reused, the model could help reduce waste and reliance on virgin plastics.
+The network is considering how innovations like these can be introduced in the peninsula.